 - Peppermint Sticks – I’m picky about peppermint sticks.
 I prefer the soft ones, and they can be difficult to find.
 These King Leo Peppermint Sticks are the best!
 You might consider getting a 2-pack of them because they tend to disappear fast.

-- Peppermint Pieces – I buy inexpensive peppermints and chop them up in my mini food processor.
+- Peppermint Pieces – Get them already crushed or save a little money by purchasing inexpensive peppermints and chop them up in a mini food processor.

 - Whipped Cream